janimakr/VQA/README.md

 - Vgg-19 and LSTM
 - Inception V3 and LSTM using Glove

+Workflow:

-First, a description is generated using the above architectures.
+- >A description is generated using the above architectures.

-Then, the question-answering pretrained model from Transformers library is used through pipeline.
+- >Input questions are answered using a pretrained model from Transformers library.

-Finally, the output generated is converted from text-to-speech using the gtts library.
+- >The output generated is converted from text-to-speech using the gtts library.

 Datasets: